neoito-hub/learningHub/README.md

 ---
 ```

-To create sub folder, follow same structure as `shell.md and shell directory`
+To create sub category structures, follow same structure as `shell.md and shell directory`

 Place the above snippet of code in all MD files to customize title and meta data.